Rice Ear-Cutting Caterpillar

 Monitoring

 Scout weekly for eggs and larvae from soon after planting through to flowering.
-Be extra vigilant if outbreaks are being reported in the neighbourhood.
+Be extra vigilant if outbreaks are being reported in the neighborhood.
 Scouting should be done throughout the entire field as populations are often highly aggregated.
 Control decisions should be made before the larvae reach the last larval stage.
 This stage is both more damaging and more difficult to control because of its size.

 Effect of variety